Old Telugu Movies

 Jamba Lakidi Pamba is a fantasy comedy film directed by E. V. V. Satyanarayana.
 The movie humorously depicts women’s rights.

 Ramalakshmi, who is disturbed by the male-dominated behaviour, mixes a herb, Jamba Lakidi Pamba, into the drinking water.
 People then start behaving differently.
 Men behave like women and vice versa.
 A cop, Naresh, is sent to Vizag to find out the cause of their strange behaviour.
-The rest is how the cop tricks Ramalakshmi into marrying him and reveal the secret behind this mess.
+The rest is how the cop tricks Ramalakshmi into marrying him and reveals the secret behind this mess.
+If you’ve watched feel-good Malayalam movies from our list, now try some Telugu comedy movies.

 Aapathbandhavudu is an old Telugu drama starring Chiranjeevi and Meenakshi Seshadri in key roles.
 The movie is directed by K. Viswanath.
 The film displays how two lovers live apart because of societal norms.